shayella/ecommerce-site-frontend/README.md

 ## About the Repository
 This repository contains 2 branches, the main and not-persistent-store branch.
-The only difference between the two is that the not-persistent-store branch contains a version of the app, where items added to the cart do not persist on page reloads.
+The only difference between the two is that the not-persistent-store branch contains an earlier version of the app, where items added to the cart do not persist on page reloads.

 ## Getting started
 Please check out the get-started.md file on this repository.